openbraininstitute/morph-spines/examples/data/README.md

 This document describes the morphology with spines file format supported by this package.

 The file is in HDF5 format and the information is structured into different groups and datasets, described below.
+Some of the datasets are optional, as indicated.
 In order to reduce the file size, some datasets are compressed, when indicated in their description.

 Each file can contain the information of one or multiple neurons, together with multiple spines.